-The LACSD also own and operate wastewater recycling programs, providing recycled water to public and private water suppliers to help meet the water supply needs within its service areas.
-The water reclamation facilities listed in Table 3.6-13 produce treated and disinfected recycled water.
+The LACSD and Los Angeles Department of Public Works also own and operate wastewater recycling programs, providing recycled water to public and private water suppliers to help meet the water supply needs within its service areas within Los Angeles County.
 The recycled water is used at more than 800 sites in Los Angeles County for a variety of purposes, including industrial, commercial, and recreational applications; groundwater replenishment; agriculture; and the irrigation of parks, schools, golf courses, roadways, and nurseries.